Click here for the CJ Education Work Group page.

 - Albemarle County Public Schools Adult Education: ESOL and Citizenship classes.
 Costs vary.

-- Charlottesville City Schools Adult Education: GED Prep and ESOL classes for adults in the Charlottesville region including Albemarle, Fluvanna, Greene, Louisa, and Nelson counties.
+- Thomas Jefferson Adult and Career Education: GED Prep and ESOL classes for adults in the Charlottesville region including Albemarle, Fluvanna, Greene, Louisa, and Nelson counties.
 Costs vary.
+Scholarships available on a limited basis.

 - Literacy Volunteers of Charlottesville/Albemarle: Individual tutoring in basic literacy and ESL, and citizenship classes.
 Free.